nickgerace/dotfiles/README.md

 ### Is WSL2 supported?

-[WSL2](https://learn.microsoft.com/en-us/windows/wsl/) is supported for dotfiles setup, but package installation is blocked.
+[WSL2](https://learn.microsoft.com/en-us/windows/wsl/) is supported for dotfiles setup, but packages will not be installed for supported distros when running the installer.

 ## Disclaimer